Alain E. Kaloyeros

-Alain E. Kaloyeros (Αλεν Καλόγερος, آلان كالوييروس, born 1956, Beirut) is an American physicist and was the founding president and chief executive officer of the SUNY Polytechnic Institute in Utica, New York.
+Alain E. Kaloyeros (Αλεν Καλόγερος, آلان كالوييروس, born 1956, Beirut) is an American physicist.
+He was the chief executive officer and sixth president of the SUNY Polytechnic Institute in Utica, New York.

 Early life and education

 Kaloyeros was born in Beirut to a Lebanese mother and Greek father.
 His family is Greek Orthodox Christian.
 He attended Lebanese University and graduated with a License D’Enseignement in Mathematics and Physics with honors and left Lebanon in 1980 for graduate school in Florida at the University of Miami, and he transferred to the University of Illinois, Urbana-Champaign.
 Kaloyeros graduated from The University of Illinois, Urbana-Champaign with a doctorate in Experimental Condensed Matter Physics in 1987 with a perfect grade point average of 5.000/5.000.

 Kaloyeros has authored and co-authored over 200 scientific articles in technical journals and contributed to 8 books on topics pertaining to the science and technology of nanotechnology, nanoelectronics, nano-optoelectronics, nano-medicine, and green energy.
 His technical focus was in ultrathin film materials and structures, atomic layer vapor phase deposition processes, and nanoscale x-ray, electron, and photon-based characterization and metrology.
 He advised more than 36 Ph.D. and over 100 Masters students.
 His work has been referenced in over 4,700 citations by his peers in scientific and technical publications.
 He was awarded 14 U.S. and international patents.